PolymerLabs/arcs/README.md

   example, `0.3.6-alpha`).
 See
   [#1155](https://github.com/PolymerLabs/arcs/pull/1155) for an example.

-## Hosted Enclaves
+## Enclaves

-In order to take advantage of new security measures appearing in PaaS/IaaS environments, Arcs will take advantage of the [Asylo](https://asylo.dev) framework for to store sensitive information in secure enclaves.
+In order to take advantage of new security measures appearing in PaaS/IaaS environments, Arcs will take advantage of the [Asylo](https://asylo.dev) framework to store sensitive information in secure enclaves.

 Currently this is a PoC but provides **no extra security**.